lidorshimoni/DepthAnythingAC/tools/README.md

 This directory contains tool scripts for the Depth Anything AC project.

 ## Inference Script (infer.py)

+The inference script supports processing of both images and videos, with flexible batch processing capabilities.

 ### Basic Usage

 #### Single Image Inference